MunibQazi12/soundcheck-scheduler/README.md

 ## Key design decisions

 - Component-driven architecture to isolate UI and behavior
-- Centralized state handling for predictable UI updates
+- Centralized state handling for predictable updates
 - Tailwind CSS for fast iteration with consistent design tokens
-- Docker for consistent environments across machines
+- Docker for environment consistency across machines

+---

+## What this project intentionally does not cover

+- Backend APIs or persistence layers
+- Authentication or authorization
+- Deployment or infrastructure concerns

+Those were intentionally excluded to keep the focus on frontend architecture and UI behavior.

 ---